 Polynator is written in a loosely object-oriented style.
 While most of the code consists of class definitions, there are also some global constants (located at the beginning of the script) and independent functions (towards the end).
-There are 19 classes relevant to the backend and 25 other classes which manage the graphical user interface (GUI).
-Other than the modules imported from the standard library, all of the code is contained in the polynator\gui.py, polynator\main.py and polynator\model\constants.py files.
-This short guide will ignore the GUI and focus exclusively on the backend.
+There are 21 classes relevant to the backend and 25 other classes which manage the graphical user interface (GUI).
+Other than the modules imported from the standard library, the actual code is contained in the polynator\gui.py and polynator\main.py files.
+The polynator\assignment\constants.py, polynator\graph\constants.py, polynator\model\constants.py and polynator\model\graph\constants.py files hold long constants defining graph templates, the behavior of models and the assignment of vertices.
+This short guide will ignore the GUI and focus exclusively on the backend (polynator\main.py).